Creating a Stormwater Utility

 The SWU article had a list on what a homeowner may do to help what is the City committed to do without a SWU?

-NotBornHere asked over 2 years ago
+NotBornHere asked about 3 years ago

 Thank you for your question.
 Creating a stormwater utility would enhance the level of service the City provides; however, the city is leading by example on several fronts now, event without the utility.